Are you afraid your forklift battery will fail when you need it the most?

 - The events are removed and replaced loosely over the vent holes.

-- The proper charger is selected, and the charging clips are correctly connected to the battery terminals.
+- Using a multi voltage forklift battery charger, the proper charger setting is selected, and the charging clips are correctly connected to the battery terminals.

 - The appropriate charging current is set, and charging commenced.